 Radiation from Cellular Sites

-Rock Island uses RF communication to distribute cellular and broadband information.
-These sites include multiple transmitters located on poles around the county.
-The transmitters on the poles are FCC approved and typically stand about 80 feet in height.
-Rock Island uses the FCC standards for safety of human exposure to evaluate cellular site emissions.
-Compared to the FCC standards, Rock Island cell site emissions are well below the FCC “Maximum Permissible Exposure Limits.”
+T-Mobile uses RF communication to distribute cellular and broadband information in San Juan County.
+Their sites include multiple transmitters located on poles around the islands.
+These transmitters are FCC approved and typically stand about 65 feet in height.
+T-Mobile uses FCC standards for safety of human exposure to evaluate cellular site emissions and Rock Island adheres to all of these guidelines when constructing or repairing cellular sites.

 The FCC guidelines are identical to the standards developed by NCRP, referenced above.
 The FCC writes, “Calculations corresponding to a ‘worst-case’ situation (all transmitters operating simultaneously and continuously at the maximum licensed power) show that, in order to be exposed to RF levels near the FCC’s guidelines, an individual would essentially have to remain in the main transmitting beam and within a few feet of the antenna for several minutes or longer.
 Thus, the possibility that a member of the general public could be exposed to RF levels in excess of the FCC guidelines is extremely remote.” https://www.fcc.gov/consumers/guides/human-exposure-radio-frequency-fields-guidelines-cellular-and-pcs-sites

-While cellphones themselves are outside of the Rock Island Communications network, there has been much media attention to the use of the cellphones and to concerns on the effect of cellphones and their RF emissions.
+There has been much media attention to the use of cellphones and to concerns on the effect of cellphones and their RF emissions lately.
 Additional details on cellphone effects can be found here: